 The HSR Build Alternative is approximately 14 miles long and would travel through the Cities of Burbank, Glendale, and Los Angeles mostly within the existing railroad corridor.
 The Burbank to Los Angeles Project Section, illustrated in Figure 4-1, would be located within a constrained urban environment, crossing major streets and highways, and in some portions would be adjacent to the Los Angeles River.
-HSR stations would be near Hollywood Burbank Airport and at Los Angeles Union Station (LAUS).
+FRA requires logical termini for project-level analysis.
+The Authority has determined that logical termini are defined by stations, with the Burbank Airport Station as the northern terminus and LAUS as the southern terminus for the Burbank to Los Angeles Project Section.
 The alignment would be entirely grade-separated at crossings, meaning that roads, railroads, and other transport facilities would be located at different heights so that the HSR system would not interrupt or interface with other modes of transport, including vehicle, bicycle, and pedestrian facilities.